Prosa

 Park History

-Prosa State Park was created by Mato Grosso do Sul state decree in 2002 to protect remnant Cerrado vegetation and the headwaters of the Córrego Prosa in a rapidly urbanizing Campo Grande.
-Its establishment was closely tied to the development of the Parque das Nações Indígenas cultural complex and reflected a broader municipal effort to preserve urban green spaces for biodiversity, water resources, recreation, and environmental education.
-The park hosts the Museu de História Natural and the Aquário do Pantanal (currently under development), as well as trails and visitor infrastructure.
-Managed by the state environmental institute IMASUL, the park has become one of the city's most visited green spaces and a model for urban conservation in the Cerrado biome.
+Prosa State Park was created by Mato Grosso do Sul state decree 10,783 on 21 May 2002, building on a prior Ecological Reserve designation in the area since 1981, to protect remnant Cerrado vegetation and the headwaters of the Córrego Prosa in a rapidly urbanizing Campo Grande.
+[1] Managed by the state environmental institute IMASUL, the park has become one of the city's most visited natural green spaces and a model for urban conservation in the Cerrado biome.
+The adjacent Parque das Nações Indígenas — a large urban recreational park covering about 119 hectares — was inaugurated in 1993 and complements the state park, together forming a green corridor in the city center.

 Major Trails And Attractions

 The park features well-maintained interpretive trails that wind through gallery forest and Cerrado vegetation, with boardwalks, bridges, and signage explaining local ecology.
-Key attractions include the Museu de História Natural, which displays regional biodiversity and geology, and the ambitious Aquário do Pantanal project, intended to showcase the aquatic life of the nearby Pantanal wetlands.
 Visitors can spot capuchin monkeys, toucans, and other wildlife along the trails, and picnic areas offer places to relax amid the greenery.
-The adjacent Parque das Nações Indígenas, the largest urban park in South America, complements visits to Prosa with expansive lawns, lakes, and Indigenous cultural exhibits, making the area a major recreational and educational destination.
+The park also includes the Centro de Reabilitação de Animais Silvestres (CRAS), a wildlife rehabilitation center open on select days.
+The adjacent Parque das Nações Indígenas, a large urban park covering about 119 hectares and inaugurated in 1993, complements visits to Prosa with expansive lawns, lakes, and cultural exhibits, and nearby Campo Grande also hosts the Bioparque Pantanal (the world's largest freshwater aquarium) as a separate attraction.
+[1]

 Visitor Facilities And Travel

 The park is located within Campo Grande and is easily accessible by car or public transportation.
 Campo Grande International Airport offers direct flights from major Brazilian cities and is a short drive from the park.
-Facilities include the Museu de História Natural, restrooms, picnic areas, interpretive signage, and walking trails.
-Entry is free or at nominal cost, and the park is open most days with scheduled hours.
+Facilities include the wildlife rehabilitation center, restrooms, interpretive signage, and walking trails.
+Entry is free or at nominal cost, and scheduled guided visits operate on Tuesdays, Thursdays, and Saturdays.
 Accommodations are abundant in Campo Grande, from budget hotels to upscale lodging, all within easy reach.
 The dry season (May-September) offers the most comfortable conditions, and the park is frequently visited by school groups, families, and tourists en route to the Pantanal or Bonito regions.

 Conservation And Sustainability